yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-generalconvexprogramming.md

   nav: "tutorials"
 ---

 YALMIP really does not care if your general nonlinear program is convex or not.
-In the general case it will just be a nonlinear model and any nonlinear solver is used.
+In the general case it will just be a nonlinear model and any [nonlinear solver](/tafs#nonlinear-programming-solver) is used.
 If it happens to be convex, the solver might perform better, but that is not something YALMIP can influence.

-However, all nonconvex models are not created equal.
-There are nice convex models, and nasty nonconvex models, from YALMIPs perspective.
+However, general nonlinear  models are not all the same in practice.
+There are nice convex models, and nasty nonconvex models, and everything in between from YALMIPs perspective.

+## Considerations in nonlinear models

+A sure bet to see numerical issues in nonlinear solvers is model with singularities.

-## Analytic center of polytope - bad vs good forms
+### Analytic center of polytope - bad vs good forms

 As an example, we will find the analytic center of a polytope \\(Ax \leq b\\).
 The analytic center is defined as the point which maximizes the expression \\( \sum \log(b-Ax)\\)